 Neutral, Light-filled High-rise Apartment RedesignNew York, NY

 The rest of their Manhattan home design, however, was less than cheerful.
 The living room interior and small entryway featured outdated, mismatched furnishings that made the space feel cluttered and gloomy.
-So, the homeowners came to Décor Aid seeking kid-friendly yet sophisticated interiors that were elegant enough to accommodate dinner parties, but not too precious for their daughter’s playdates.
+So, the homeowners came to Décor Aid seeking a kid-friendly yet sophisticated interior that was elegant enough to accommodate dinner parties, but not too precious for their daughter’s playdates.

 A silk area rug with an abstract design anchors the main sitting area, which features a tufted grey mid-century sofa from Design Within Reach and sleek round cocktail table.
 A lacquered white credenza reflects light, further brightening the space.
 A pair of upholstered cubes are positioned on either side of a three-drawer wooden chest, which offer additional seating when the homeowners entertain.

-The designer created a sitting area near the windows with a pair of Horchow chairs flanking a modern metallic side table.
+Our designer created a sitting area near the windows with a pair of Horchow chairs flanking a modern metallic side table.
 In the dining area, a tufted blue settee and two modern chairs surround a Saarinen oval marble table from Lex Mod.
-Sconces flank a piece of artwork, which helps define the space.
+Sconces flank a piece of artwork above it, which helps define the space.
 Wood accents throughout add warmth to the space.

-The minimalist entryway features a large convex mirror, which reflects light from the living area into the narrow space.
-Framed prints leans against the wall below the marble-topped console table, which makes for an unexpected way to display art.
+The minimalist entryway was finished with a large convex mirror, which reflects light from the living area into the narrow space.
+A framed print leans against the wall below the marble-topped console table, which makes for an unexpected way to display art.

 This project was featured in Rue Magazine.